CoolMulu/video-upload-optimizer/README.md

 - **Time Posted** → format like `PM07:00` or `AM10:00`
 - **Views Day 3** → number of views after 3 days

+## 🧪 Sample Data

+A sample CSV file (`testdata.csv`) is included in this repository for testing purposes.

+You can upload this file directly to the app to see how the analysis works, or replace it with your own video analytics data using the same format.

 ## ⚡ How to Run Locally

 ```bash